KaweewatN/des422-warehouse-inventory-app/README.md

 #### Backend:
 - Node.js: A JavaScript runtime environment for building the server-side logic.
-- Express.js: A web application framework for Node.js, used for managing API endpoints.
+- Express.js: A web application framework for Node.js that is used to manage API endpoints.
 - JWT (JSON Web Tokens): Implemented for secure authentication and authorization for API usage.

 #### Database: